civio/medicamentalia/_articles/contraceptives/data.en.md

 <!--  step/text container  -->
 <div class="scroll-text">
   <div class="step" data-step="1">
     <p>So far we have discussed women that use some form of birth control.
-Of married or sexually active women from 15 to 49 years of age, <strong>64% practise some form of birth control.</strong></p>
+Of married or in-union women from 15 to 49 years of age, <strong>64% practise some form of birth control.</strong></p>
   </div>
   <div class="step" data-step="2">
     <p>Another <strong>24% wish to continue having children</strong> and so are not practising birth control.</p>